Adult High School Diploma Program

 Call 603-893-7074 to register over the phone with a credit card.
 Drop off a check or cash to the Continuing Education Office.

 Mail a check to Salem Continuing Education, 44 Geremonty Drive, Salem, NH 03079

-Once you have registered and paid for your class, you will receive an email confirmation from the Continuing Education office with important information about your class(es).
+Once you have registered and paid for your Adult Diploma class(es), you will receive an email confirmation from the Continuing Education office with important information.